All You Need to Know About Mattresses and How Select the Right One for You

-You should go for a mattress size that is suitable for the size of the room in which it will be.
-As you may generally have couples staying over, the smallest size to consider should be a double bed and mattress.
+You should go for a mattress size that is suitable for the size of the room.
+As you may generally have couples staying over, the smallest size to consider should be a standard double.
 If space allows, buy a Queen size mattress.
 If you have a large guest room, the best option is to buy a King size bed.
 This means that no matter how a couple sleeps, or however large they may be, they’ll have enough room to sleep either snuggled up or as far from one another as possible.

 Is it just for guests?

 Not necessarily.
-If you or your partner comes down with the flu you may want to avoid sleeping next to them to allow for a rest and ensure you don’t get ill yourself.
-You can sleep in the guest room if your partner is snoring or you need to wake up early in the morning and don’t wish to be a disturbance.
-So when looking to purchase a mattress for your guest room, be sure to buy one that you wouldn’t mind also sleeping on yourself.
+If you or your partner come down with the flu you may want to avoid sleeping next to them to allow for a rest and ensure you don’t get ill yourself.
+You can sleep in the guest room if your partner is snoring, or you need to wake up early in the morning and don’t wish to be disturbed.
+So when looking to purchase a mattress for your guest room, be sure to buy one you feel you could sleep on yourself.

 Not all latex mattresses were created equal.
 Some mattresses have extra features that others may not.